Actipro/WPF-Controls/Readme.md

 - Check out the repo.
 - Open the `Samples\SampleBrowser\SampleBrowser.sln` solution in Visual Studio.
-- Build and run the solution's application project, which currently targets .NET Framework 4.6.2.
+- Build and run the solution's application project.

 ### Browsing Documentation